 When Woody and Buzz go back to save Lotso in the Garbage Magnet scene.
 But it's not just because they're successful at it and it's also definitely not because he lives.
 No, it's because they actively knew at that point that he was the villain and he had tried to have them thrown away, and yet they still risked their lives to save him with NO hesitation at all.
 That kind of heroism deserves a spot on this page.

 It becoming the first of the Toy Story films to win the Oscar for Best Animated Feature can be seen as a great way of rounding things out as well (the first two came out before the category's creation).
-This makes it the only one of the trilogy to actually win an Academy Award.
 Also, Randy Newman won for Best Song, which could be seen as a way of making up for his loss for "You've Got a Friend in Me" from the original.

 Find a stuffed Lotso-Huggin'-Bear in any store.
 Whether it's actual-teddy-bear-sized or just a little keychain in the Disney Parks, it will smell like strawberries.